 As used in this policy, the following terms shall have the meanings indicated:

 Designated Representatives - Approval to incur payment of business related travel expenses will be granted as noted in the table below.
-Out of state travel requests, unless pre-authorized in the budget, must be approved by the County Administrator, or his or her designee.
-All department director, Assistant County Administrator or Deputy County Administrator out of state travel requires approval by the County Administrator.
+Out of state travel requests must be approved by the County Administrator.